MathCunha16/SonarQube-with-PostgreSQL/README.md

 This configuration is designed for developers who want a reliable, local SonarQube instance.
 It is "evergreen," meaning it uses floating tags (like `community` and `latest`) to pull the newest compatible images on first setup.

+> **💡 Need Multi-Branch Analysis?**
+> If you need to analyze multiple branches and pull requests, check out the [SonarQube with Branch Plugin](https://github.com/MathCunha16/docker-compose-sonarqube-branch-plugin-with-postgres) version of this setup, which includes the Community Branch Plugin for free multi-branch support.

 ## Features

 * **Stable Database:** Uses a dedicated PostgreSQL database, as recommended by SonarSource for persistent data storage.